 Code of Conduct

 The Society’s Code of Conduct (PDF) was put in place in 1993 and was revised in 2014.
-The code of conduct has been drawn up to reflect the principal duties and obligations which all fellows should attempt to fulfil in pursuing their professional lives.
+It defines the actions and behavior expected of RSS fellows practicing in their everyday professional life and has been drawn up to reflect the standards of conduct and work expected of all practicing statisticians.

-The code is mandated for professionally qualified fellows and commended to all fellows of the Society.
+The code is mandatory for all professionally qualified fellows (CStats and GradStats) and recommended to all fellows of the Society.

 Fellows may seek the support of the Society if they encounter situations which challenge their ability to act professionally (i.e comply with the Code of Conduct) by contacting the Director of Membership and Professional Affairs in the first instance.

 If you have concerns about the professional behaviour of a fellow, believing the fellow to be in contravention of the code, please also raise your concern with the Director of Membership and Professional Affairs.